sherlock-project/sherlock/docs/removed-sites.md

 ## KanoWorld
-As of 2020-07-22, KanoWorld's api.kano.me subdomain no longer exists which makes it not possible for us check for usernames.
+As of 2020-07-22, KanoWorld's api.kano.me subdomain no longer exists which makes it not possible for us to check for usernames.
-If an alternative way to check for usernames is found then it will added.
+If an alternative way to check for usernames is found then it will be added.
 ```json
   "KanoWorld": {
     "errorType": "status_code",